carotinoid/AlgoTestLab/README.md

 ---

 ## Project Overview
 This project aims to provide a simple, user-friendly environment for learning and implementing algorithms and data structures.
-It includes an automated testing system based on GoogleTest (gtest) to verify the correctness of implementations.
+It includes an automated testing system based on ctest to verify the correctness of implementations.
 The initial focus is on implementing algorithms from the POSTECH CSED331 (Algorithms) course.

 ### Key Features:
 - Environment for learning and implementing algorithms and data structures